shibi-raj/personal-page/_posts/design/2017-12-01-portfolio.md

-Usually, once heavy particles are produced in a collision, they travel away from the collision site for some time and then decay into lighter particles\footnote{Unless there is a (theoretically motivated) symmetry to prevent it.}.
-In particle phenomenology, studying the decay channels, \ie, the various particles produced in the decay and their kinematic distribution, is essential for determining how the produced particles will be detected in an experiment.
+Usually, once heavy particles are produced in a collision, they travel away from the collision site for some time and then decay into lighter particles (unless there is a theoretically-motivated symmetry to prevent this).
+In particle phenomenology, studying the decay channels, *i.e.*, the various particles produced in the decay and their kinematic distribution, is essential for determining how the produced particles will be detected in an experiment.
 This tells an experimenter what they are looking for